gnastacast/dvrk-vtk-registration/README.md

 # DaVinci
 This project registers stl's to the daVinci robot using monocular vision.
-It is made to be built in a catkin workspace using catkin build tools
+It is made to live in a catkin workspace using catkin build tools http://catkin-tools.readthedocs.io/en/latest/ but as it's all python it doesn't need to be built.

 ## Compatibility